Jeffrey E. Tompkins

 Lead counsel in the successful defense of Georgia-Pacific Corporation in Pickle Logging, Inc. v.
 Georgia-Pacific Corporation, 276 Ga.
 App.
 398 (2005), a multi-million dollar breach of contract action involving timber and logging operations in southwest Georgia.

-Successfully defended a major Atlanta law firm in a pregnancy discrimination case.
+In 2015, Successfully defended a major Atlanta law firm in a pregnancy discrimination case.

-Successfully defended a local police agency in a federal court trial involving allegation of excessive force.
+In 2016, Successfully defended a local police agency in a federal court trial involving allegation of excessive force.
 Despite the subject incident having been captured on video, was able to show the jury that the force used was not excessive.